Chemistry Engineering

 Accepted Qualifications and Typical Requirements

-- A-levels: AAB in your final grades.
+A-levels: Achieve AAB in your final grades.

-- International Baccalaureate (IB): A total of 37 points (including core points) with 665 at Higher Level.
+International Baccalaureate (IB): A total of 37 points (including core points) with 665 at Higher Level.
 At least one Higher Level subject must be directly relevant to your chosen undergraduate course, with a minimum grade of 6.

-- BTECs:
+BTECs:

-- BTEC Level 3 National Extended Diploma: DDM
+• BTEC Level 3 National Extended Diploma: DDM

-- BTEC Level 3 National Subsidiary Diploma: D plus grades AB at A-level
+• BTEC Level 3 National Subsidiary Diploma: D plus grades AB at A-level

 Subject Requirements

-- You must have studied Chemistry and Mathematics at A-level, Advanced Higher, Higher Level in the IB, or an equivalent qualification.
+Chemistry: Applicants must have studied Chemistry and Mathematics at A-level, Advanced Higher, Higher Level in the IB, or an equivalent qualification.
+It is also recommended to take an additional science subject, such as Physics or Biology, or Further Mathematics, to strengthen preparation for the degree.

 Applying to the Foundation Year